 9. Make sure you can be reached easily at the contact details you provide.
 If you have voicemail, regularly check your messages.

 10. Make sure your application is in on time.
 Late applications will generally not be considered.

 We believe that the Invercargill City Council (ICC) is a great place to work with many benefits including:

-Health insurance: ICC is part of a Southern Cross group scheme which staff can join, and receive discounts on their health insurance.
+Health insurance: ICC is part of a Southern Cross group scheme: it offers staff discounts on their health insuance.

 Annual leave: After six years of employment with ICC staff receive an extra week of annual leave, totaling 5 weeks.

 Wellness: ICC is committed to the wellness of its employees and undertakes various initiatives to support this.
-Past examples include annual flu vaccinations; Wellness Days in which staff can get a range of medical tests including vision, hearing, blood pressure and blood sugar; sponsorship of Council sports teams; and sponsorship of staff participating in events promoting active living such as the Surf to City, and the Corporate Rowing Challenge.
+Examples include annual flu vaccinations, Wellness Days in which staff can get a range of medical tests including vision, hearing, blood pressure and blood sugar, sponsorship of Council sports teams, and sponsorship of staff participating in events promoting active living such as the Surf to City and the Corporate Rowing Challenge.

-Workplace Support: ICC provides an Employee Assistance Programme in which trained professional support people make regular visits to our ICC workplaces.
-Staff can discuss personal or work-related issues or problems with the support staff during these visits or by phone 24 hours a day.
+Workplace upport: ICC provides an Employee Assistance Programme in which trained professional support people visits our ICC workplaces.
+Staff can discuss personal or work-related issues or problems with the support staff during these visits or by phone - 24 hours a day.